 Scripture Reference: Daniel 6

-The Medo-Persian Empire conquered Babylon.
-Darius was the new king of Babylon.
+The Medo-Persian Empire conquered the Babylon Empire.
+Darius was the new ruler of Babylon.
 When he saw that Daniel had served Babylon well, he appointed him to be a government official for Medo-Persia.
 Soon he was considering putting Daniel in charge of the whole government.
 Other jealous officials plotted against Daniel and put Darius in a position where he was forced to have Daniel thrown to the lions.
 God saved Daniel from the lions and caused Darius to show respect toward the Lord.

 Although many visual aids depict Daniel as a young man when he was in the lion’s den, he was actually an older man.
 Sixty-six years had passed since Daniel was a young man in King Nebuchadnezzar’s court.